qunitjs/qunit/docs/_posts/2025-01-19-stacktrace-cleaner.md

 ### Trimming traces

-For assertion failures and uncaught exceptions alike, we only trim internal frames from the start or end of a stack.
+For both assertion failures and uncaught exceptions, we only trim internal frames from the start or end of a stack.
 Removing frames from the middle would falsely present a call relationship that never happened, and would cause confusion among developers.
-Instead, frames we can't trim, are greyed out instead.
+Instead, frames we can't trim, are greyed out.
 This works similar to Node.js' error handler.

 ## TAP reporter